ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "You don't look out there for God, something in the sky, you look in you."
+  "We should all be thankful for those people who rekindle the inner spirit."
-<br>— Alan Watts
+<br>— Albert Schweitzer
 </blockquote>
 </h3>